E-CAM/url_extractor/README.md

 To run the docker containers use:

 ```
-docker run -t -i --rm -e "RABBITMQ_URI=amqp://rabbitmqserver/clowder" clowder_urlextractor
+docker run -t -i --rm -e "SELENIUM_URI=http://localhost:4444/wd/hub" -e "RABBITMQ_URI=amqp://rabbitmqserver/clowder" clowder_urlextractor
 docker run -t -i --rm --link clowder_rabbitmq_1:rabbitmq clowder_urlextractor
 ```

 The RABBITMQ_URI and RABBITMQ_EXCHANGE environment variables can be used to control what RabbitMQ server and exchange it will bind itself to, you can also use the --link option to link the extractor to a RabbitMQ container.